 To keep in line with these modern additions, the owner has introduced a round, wooden shelving idea.

 Once you've prioritized other rooms, it can seem that your hallway ideas are an afterthought.
-So if you haven't got budget for expensive details — don't fret.
-Luxury vinyl tiling is a great hallway flooring idea suited for this high footfall area.
+So if you haven't got a budget for expensive details — don't fret.
+Luxury vinyl floor tiles are ideally suited for this high footfall area.

 If you want to make a regal entrance for your family — choose a royal blue scheme.
 Smart and sophisticated, this jewel-like, sapphire shade can even make small hallway ideas look expensive.
 Forget the red carpet, it's all about the blue carpet.
 And don't forget to crown your banister with this beautiful color too.
 It's the perfect suitor for your staircase.

-9. Create a contemporary feel with Herringbone tiles
+20. Create a contemporary feel with herringbone tiles

-Marvelously modern, Herringbone or broken twill weave tiles are a fail-safe way of introducing pattern into a hallway idea if it's not usually your thing.
+Marvelously modern, herringbone or broken twill weave tiles are a fail-safe way to introduce patterns into your home if it's not usually your thing.

-10. Add an Art-Deco feel with checkerboard flooring
+21. Add an Art-Deco feel with mono flooring

-Whether you're dashing out of the door in your Sunday best, or shyly accepting post in your dressing gown, there's always a reason to celebrate your hallway with a traditional look.
+Whether you're dashing out of the door in your Sunday best, or shyly accepting mail in your dressing gown, there's always a reason to celebrate your hallway with a traditional look.

 Investing in a rattan console stand can revive your space and give it an exotic vibe.
-To complete the look, add Aztec print or globally-inspired accessories and use lots of palm plants or cacti to create a tropical atmosphere.
+To complete the look, add an Aztec print or globally-inspired accessories and use lots of houseplants or cacti to create a tropical atmosphere.